How to Round Numbers By Hand, Excel, and R Easily

 SPSS TutorialsExcelResearch MethodsR ProgrammingStatistical Tests

-By the end of this lesson, you should be able to:
+By the end of this guide, you will be able to:

 • Understand the concept of rounding numbers to X decimal places